brown-band/website/pages/scripts/1993-1994/fall/princeton.md

 :sd[Band runs clear across field to nearest Porta-Potty.]

 As many of you know, Brown was the proud host of First Lady Hillary Clinton this week.
 A hot issue around campus was the restricted admission.
 Only certain invited groups were allowed to attend.
-The College Republicans were not originally on the "in" list, but fortunately extra seats were found in the back for both of them.
+The College Republicans were not originally on the “in” list, but fortunately extra seats were found in the back for both of them.
 After the televised discussion ended, Mrs. Clinton visited Andrews House, home of Brown’s own Health Services.
 After waiting in line for an hour an half, Hillary was given some hot chicken soup by a nurse and told to go home.

-Watch now as the Band forms a bowl of soup and plays "Take Two and Call Me."
+Watch now as the Band forms a bowl of soup and plays “Take Two and Call Me.”

-:sd[Band forms a bowl of soup and plays "Rubber Duckie"]
+:sd[Band forms a bowl of soup and plays “Rubber Duckie”]

 In honor of today’s Homecoming Game, we’d like to present a comparison/contrast of Brown thirty years ago and Brown today: